Jerohit1/1stproject/README.md

 Its my 1st project.
-based on html and css.
+Based on html and css.
+Auther Rohit Lamba